alisanoelia/mcp-clima/README.md

     "args": [
         "/path/mcp-clima/build/index.js"
     ],
-    "env": {
-        "OPEN_WEATHER_MAP_KEY": "your-api-key-open-weather"
 }
-}
 ```

-Replace `/path/mcp-clima/build/index.js` with the actual path to your build directory, and set your OpenWeatherMap API key in the environment variable `OPEN_WEATHER_MAP_KEY`.
+Replace `/path/mcp-clima/build/index.js` with the actual path to your build directory.

 ---